Zincipax-legendary/Legendary-Bot/data.md

 We may update this privacy policy from time to time.
 We will notify you of any changes by posting the new privacy policy on this page.
 You should review this privacy policy periodically to stay informed about any changes.

 ## 8. Contact
-If you have any questions or concerns about this privacy policy or our data practices, please contact us on our Discord server through ticket support ([discord.gg/legendaryhome](https://discord.gg/legendaryhome)).
+If you have any questions or concerns about this privacy policy or our data practices, please contact us via email at support@legendary-bot.com or through our Discord server's ticket support ([https://discord.gg/SR95d5GRhD](https://discord.gg/SR95d5GRhD)).

 By using Legendary, you agree to the terms outlined in this privacy policy.